-ld Require ment Description Priority Explanation/Possible implementation RD10 Data control flow The flow of information does not cause security hazards Could have For the security of the EVEREST use cases, there is currently no need to mon- itor the flow of information.
+ld Requirement Description Priority Explanation/Possible implementation RD10 Data flow control The flow of information does not cause security hazards Could have For the security of the EVEREST use cases, there is currently no need to mon- itor the flow of information.
 However, when applications belonging to several distributed computations are executed in a shared environment, having the support for information flow tracking is very impor- tant to provide security guarantees.
 Since flow tracking is the most relevant security feature among the ones not implemented in the project, we marked it could have to underline that this is the next security ex- tension for the EVEREST platform.
-RD11 Data tegrity in- Data should not be tampered during communication Must have Protocol and constructions ensuring in- tegrity will be implemented in the EVER- EST environment.
-RD12 Data thenticit au- y Data are authenticated and the authentication is verified Must have The algorithm for encryption will be se- lected to provide also authentication.
+RD11 Data in- tegrity Data should not be tampered during communication Must have Protocol and constructions ensuring in- tegrity will be implemented in the EVER- EST environment.
+RD12 Data au- thenticity Data are authenticated and the authentication is verified Must have The algorithm for encryption will be se- lected to provide also suthentication.
+Rove

-Data management policies on Data centres 7
+Data management policies on Data centres